-Saudi Maritime Congress unveils blueprint for Kingdom's maritime megaprojects and global integration
+Saudi Maritime Congress Unveils Blueprint For Kingdom's Maritime Megaprojects And Global Integration

+Saudi Arabia's Vision2030 is sailing towards unprecedented success, driven by record-breaking 2022 oil revenues.
+With a visionary foon the maritime sector, the Kingdom is poised to make substantial strides in the global maritime industry.

-(MENAFN- SeaScope ) Saudi Arabia_ Wednesday 6th of September 2023: The Saudi Maritime Congress 2023 is unveiling an inspiring vision for the future of both the Saudi Arabian oilfield and maritime service markets, signifying a momentous transformation on the horizon.
+The Saudi Maritime Congress 2023 is unveiling an inspiring vision for the future of both the Saudi Arabian oilfield and maritime service markets, signifying a momenttransformation on the horizon.
 Forecasts indicate a combined market value of $12.08 billion in 2023, setting the stage for an impressive surge with projections soaring to a remarkable $19.68 billion by 2030.
 This extraordinary growth is fueled by a striking compound annual growth rate (CAGR) of 7.22%.

 Additionally, as the shipbuilding sector rapidly grows, Saudi Arabia's Public Investment Fund (PIF) is preparing to establish a new body to oversee shipbuilding and ship maintenance and repair services, further diversifying the economy and fostering new industrial sectors.